 For example, you can expand a business online presence with plugins like:

 - Polls and quizzes

-- E-commerce (from managing single sales with PayPal buttons, to enterprise scale e-commerce with online shopping carts, invoicing, recurring billing, coupon codes, etc …)
+- E-commerce (from setting up single-item sales with PayPal buttons, to full scale e-commerce stores with shopping carts, invoicing, recurring payments, coupons, etc …)

 - Social sharing buttons